 As a hoarding condition worsens a person becomes more socially isolated.
 As a person becomes more socially isolated, a hoarding condition is apt to worsen.
 And so and so on.

 Other Mental Health Conditions

 As a person’s hoarding disorder worsens, he or she is likely to develop other significant mental health conditions.
 In the alternative, a preexisting mental health condition is like to worsen as hoarding disorder becomes progressively worse.
-Examples of mental heath disorders that can arise from hoarder or that can worsen because of hoarding disorder include:
+Examples of mental health disorders that can arise from hoarder or that can worsen because of hoarding disorder include:

 An associated danger is that as hoarding progresses, a hoarder becomes at a greater risk of suicide.
 A notable number of hoarders end up attempting suicide.
 Some hoarders are “successful” when it comes to taking their lives.
-In more than a few cases, an attempted suicide is what brings a hoarding situation to the knowledge of family and friends of the hoarder.
+In more than a few cases, attempted suicide is what brings a hoarding situation to the knowledge of family and friends of the hoarder.

 Another danger of hoarding disorder is that a hoarder will begin to experience marked physical deterioration.
 This occurs for a variety of reasons including as a hoarding situation worsens a hoarder will leave his or her home far less frequently.
 Exercise and fitness are not in the proverbial cards for a typical hoarder.

 More significantly, serious nutritional issues occur as hoarding advances.
 As hoarding disorder progresses, different aspects of a hoarder’s home become unusable.
 When hoarding becomes severe, a hoarder’s appliances are not likely to work.
 This well may include the stove and over as well as the refrigerator and freezer.
 In other words, a hoarder loses the capacity to store and prepare healthy food items.